gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 Some examples of that are: logging setup and their corresponding interfaces and implementation, configuration setup (in this case I'd rather use a library like Viper).

+I have not escaped the fields used on the SQL statements because I'm using GORM.
+GORM already escapes all fields in certain conditions, but certainly not all.
+[See this](https://gorm.io/id_ID/docs/security.html).

 ## API design decisions

 For both APIs we start off with the API version in the path.
 There are a few ways of versioning APIs, I personally like this method more.